project-origin/ledger-sdk-python/README.md

 Next one can create a new TransferGGORequest, This request requires two keys as input.
 First key should be the private extended key that contains a GGO.
-Second should be the public key to transfer the GGO to.
+Second should be the address where the GGO must be transferred to.

     request = TransferGGORequest(
         current_key=owner_key,
-        new_key=receipent_key,
+        new_address=reciepient_address,
     )

 ## Batch